kimi1723/advanced-landing-page/tasks/10_remove-whitespaces/README.md

 ### Remove whitespaces

-Remove white spaces in the string
+Remove white spaces in the string.